earlfogel/Cascade-to-Cascade-Migration-Scripts/README.md

 in Cascade are:

-In Cascade, you can copy assets within the Global area, within a site or between sites, but you can't copy from the Global area to a site or vice versa, and you can't copy from one instance of Cascade to another.
+In Cascade, you can copy assets within the Global area, within a site or between sites, but not from the Global area to a site or vice versa, and, prior to Cascade 7, you couldn't copy from one instance of Cascade to another.

-This script can't copy within the Global area or within a site, but it can copy between sites or between instances of Cascade.
+This script can't copy within the Global area or within a site, but it can copy between sites, between the Global area and sites, and between instances of Cascade.

 In Cascade, when you copy an asset to a new site, the new copy will still refer back to the old site.
 For example, if you copy a page to a new site, the new page will still use the metadata set, content type, configuration set, templates, blocks and formats in the old site.
-If, on the other hand, you use my script to copy a page, it will update all those references to point to the new site, and if any of those assets don't exist in the new site, it will copy them as well.
+If, on the other hand, you use this script to copy a page, it will update all those references to point to the new site, and if any of those assets don't exist in the new site, it will copy them as well.